A new study suggests that a trip past the sun may have selectively altered the production of one form of water in a comet.

 Astronomers from NASA’s Goddard Space Flight Center in Greenbelt, Maryland, observed the Oort cloud comet C/2014 Q2, also called Lovejoy, when it passed near Earth in early 2015.
 Through NASA’s partnership in the W. M. Keck Observatory on Mauna Kea, Hawaii, the team observed the comet at infrared wavelengths a few days after Lovejoy passed its perihelion – or closest point to the sun.

-The team focused on Lovejoy’s water, simultaneously measuring the release of H2O along with production of a heavier form of water, HDO.
+The team focused on Lovejoy’s water, simultaneously measuring the release of H2O along with the production of a heavier form of water, HDO.
 Water molecules consist of two hydrogen atoms and one oxygen atom.
 A hydrogen atom has one proton, but when it also includes a neutron, that heavier hydrogen isotope is called deuterium, or the “D” in HDO.
 From these measurements, the researchers calculated the D-to-H ratio – a chemical fingerprint that provides clues about exactly where comets (or asteroids) formed within the cloud of material that surrounded the young sun in the early days of the solar system.
 Researchers also use the D-to-H value to try to understand how much of Earth’s water may have come from comets versus asteroids.

 The scientists compared their findings from the Keck observations with another team’s observations made before the comet reached perihelion, using both space- and ground-based telescopes, and found an unexpected difference: After perihelion, the output of HDO was two to three times higher, while the output of H2O remained essentially constant.
 This meant that the D-to-H ratio was two to three times higher than the values reported earlier.